 NOTE: Courses with equivalent content will be reviewed.

 NOTE: Students must obtain a grade of “C” or better in each of the required courses above to fulfill the pre-requisite course requirement.

 You must submit scores from the Medical College Admission Test (MCAT).
-For the current admissions cycle, ICOM will accept the MCAT administration from up to three years prior to the date of matriculation; however, the Dean may grant exceptions to this timeline.
+For the current admissions cycle, ICOM will accept the MCAT administration from up to three years prior to the date of matriculation.
 ICOM is looking for a score within the 50% percentile, with no score in each sub-section lower than the 35th percentile.

 Applicants will be required to meet the Technical Standards for admission and continued enrollment and affirm that he or she meets the standards.
 Any falsification or misinformation regarding the ability to meet technical standards is a reason for rescinding the offer of admission or after matriculation, dismissal from the program.

 ICOM is operating in compliance with the timeline established by the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), both as amended, to assure that its facilities, programs and student policies are accessible to individuals with disabilities.
 Students and applicants with specific needs should contact the ICOM Office of Student Services.
 Details of ICOM’s Accommodations policy can viewed in the Academic Handbook (add link to page 39 of handbook)

 Applicants who are legal permanent residents of the U.S. will be required to provide a copy of their permanent resident card (“green card”) prior to admission.